RIPE Programme Committee Biographies

 Mike also serves on the Board of Directors and Programme Committee of UKNOF, and is Chair of the Board of Trustees of University of Greenwich Student's Union.

-He started his involvement with Internet organizations when he worked at ARIN as a software engineer.
-While there he helped implement ARIN's first IPv6 registry.
-Since then he moved to the RIPE NCC, working on the RIPE Database and eventually managed the RIPE NCC software engineering department.
-Shane started at ISC working on the ISC team that added DHCPv6 support to the ISC DHCP server.
-Later he moved to ISC, best known for making the BIND DNS server; eventually ending up as Director for DNS Software there.
+Shane started his involvement with Internet organisations when he worked at ARIN as a Software Engineer.
+While there, he helped to implement ARIN's first IPv6 registry.
+Shane then moved to the RIPE NCC, where he began working on the RIPE Database and eventually managed the RIPE NCC Software Engineering Department.
+Following this, Shane joined ISC – best known for making the BIND DNS server – to work on the team that added DHCPv6 support to the ISC DHCP server.
+He led the BIND 10 project at ISC, spent time as the Director of DNS Software and helped build the software for Dyn's Hivecast system.

 Sergey Myasoedov – ENOG Representative